Scoliosis Surgery and Treatment

-Curves that spontaneously halt their progression at 10 degrees or less are considered normal.
+Curves that spontaneously halt their progression at 10 degrees or less are considered normal and do not require scoliosis treatment.
 When they progress with no underlying cause, they're diagnosed as adolescent idiopathic scoliosis (AIS).
 Telltale signs of scoliosis include uneven shoulders, an elevated hip, a protruding scapula or a hump in the back when children bend forward.
 But often scoliosis exhibits no visible signs, making diagnosis difficult without radiographic studies.

 Screening for scoliosis focuses on evaluation of trunk symmetry using the Adams forward bend test.
 Physicians who suspect scoliosis will order a standing posterior-anterior thoraco-lumbar spine X-ray on a single long film.
 Additional studies, including a standing side According to the Scoliosis Research Society, neither exercise nor chiropractic manipulation have been clinically documented in the management of scoliosis.

 |Less than 25 degrees||Periodic exams to detect progression|

 |25 to 45 degrees in the thoracic spine||Brace wear|

 |25 to 40 degrees in the lumbar spine||Brace wear|